wer08/capstone/README.md

 - comments This view uses data send by fetch to add comment to database
 - edit_comment uses data send by fetch to edit an entry in database to edit comment
 - delete_comment deletes comment
 - community if form is field it adds a post otherwise it renders the posts using pagination.
 There is a check in this page to check if request for more posts was send by ajax.
-If that's a case it renders more posts(see Infinite Scroll)
+If that's a case it renders more posts(see [Infinite Scroll](https://github.com/wer08/capstone/blob/master/README.md#infinite-scroll))
--

-###### Route ("/logut")

-It clears the session and shows flash message informing about logging out

-###### Route ("/login")
+- get_number_of_comments API to get number of comments on post
+- dashboard This page also creates daily isntance if it's not created already.
+Otherwise it renders dashboard page with posts made by current user as in community page
+- profile changes the profile data

-GET methos renders a login.html page
+- profile_view renders profile page

-POST method is validating entered data, creating session variables and showing flash messages according to situation

-###### Route ("/upload")

-This is the route resposible for uploading users profile picture and confirming the change with flash message
+- login_view renders login page and if method is POST logs the user
+- logout_view it logouts and redirects to index page
+- register_view if form is submitted it register new user otherwise it renders empty form

-###### Route ("/register")
+###### Docker

-This route does a couple of things.
-First it renders register.html.
-Next it gets Inputed data and validate it on server side.
-If everything is correct it adds an entry to users table, sends confirmation e-mail and show informing flash message
+To set up Docker we need 3 files:
+- Dockerfile: It have the description of actions that need to be done when docker is build.
+Most importantly to install everything from requirements.txt
+- requirements.txt In this file I've listed all packages that need to be installed
+- docker-compose.yml it defines services that I use in my docker-compose:
+ - postgres db
+ - rabbitmq(to set up celery)
+ - celery
+ - celery-beat